spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202108.0/glue-api/glue-api-cart-feature-integration.md

 ### Configure quote creation

-If the quote creation is not available, you can enable it by adjusting the configuration constant:
+If you want guest cart items to be added to the authenticated user’s own cart, you can enable it by adjusting the configuration constant:

 **src/Pyz/Zed/CartsRestApi/CartsRestApiConfig.php**